High ACE Scores and Trauma-Triggered Illness

 Incidentally, before you switch off a) because of the word ‘trauma’ and think I never suffered any or b) I’ve had some trauma but I wasn’t a child, don’t.

 Trauma is a bit of a catch-all term and it doesn’t just mean things like violence, physical, sexual abuse etc; it also refers to emotional or physical neglect, being put down, feeling alone, bullying, feeling fearful or unsafe a lot etc.

 This is a HUGE evolving area of medicine in the field of chronic illness and what causes it.
-I’ve put up an image of a slide above which shows the link to depression, but you can read a similar increased risk in autoimmune disease (massive link to these actually), chronic fatigue, hyper-sensitivity illness (ie food and chemical sensitivity), asthma, stroke, heart disease, unresolving weight gain and loads more besides.
+There are proven links so far to depression, autoimmune disease (massive link to these actually), chronic fatigue, hyper-sensitivity illness (ie food and chemical sensitivity), asthma, stroke, heart disease, unresolving weight gain and loads more besides.

 So, what are we talking about here?
 Let’s see if I can distill it down and then I’ll give you some resources at the end to find out more.

 Is Your Chronic Unresolving Illness an ACE Disorder?

 The reason I am interested in ACE disorders is because I discovered my own chronic illness – hypersensitivity to foods, migraine, chronic fatigue, fibromyalgia etc was indeed caused mostly by childhood and adult trauma.
 I really had NO idea!